 Keto popsicles are the best dessert to have stashed in the freezer!
 Here are a few ways to make this recipe to your taste:

 - Mix in fruit.
 Add your favorite low carb fruits into the mix… strawberries, raspberries, and blackberries are all great options.
 Check out my avocado ice cream for a surprisingly easy treat made out of fruit!

 - I prefer milk chocolate for the chocolate drizzle, which I make by melting Lily’s sugar free chocolate chips with coconut oil.
 You can use this concept with your chocolate of choice… low carb dark chocolate, sugar free white chocolate, you name it.

 - Turn these low carb popsicles into vanilla popsicles by simply skipping the cocoa powder!
 Bonus points, low carb vanilla ice cream is lower in carbs than low carb chocolate ice cream because there’s no cocoa.

 - You can always make Greek yogurt popsicles with low carb greek yogurt, fresh fruit, and erythritol instead of the ingredients below.

 - Add cream cheese for cheesecake ice cream!
 Psst — this works magically with fruits such as strawberries.
 Simply swap the heavy cream with cream cheese.
-Similar to these cream cheese fat bombs or cheesecake fat bombs are, this low carb popsicle variation will be soft, rich, and oh-so-delicious!
+Similar to these cream cheese fat bombs or cheesecake fat bombs are, this keto popsicle variation will be soft, rich, and oh-so-delicious!